hashkat/hashkat/docs/large_network.md

 #    If true, simulation time will be incremented at a non-constant rate.
 Increments by 1/sum(rates) on average
 #  use_followback:
 #    Whether to enable follow-back in the simulation.
+#  use_follow_via_retweets:
+#    Whether to enable following via retweets in the simulation.
 #  follow_model:
 #    Accepted models: 'random', 'twitter_suggest', 'agent', 'preferential_agent', 'hashtag', 'twitter'
 #  model_weights: